 - Platonic Life-Partners: The established relationship between Judy and Mickey Rooney.

-- Stage Mom: Judy's mother is an infamous one who even let MGM head Louis B. Meyer bully and humiliate her because of the money she made for everyone.
+- Stage Mom: Judy's mother is an infamous one who even let MGM head Louis B. Mayer bully and humiliate her because of the money she made for everyone.

 - Temporary Bulk Change: As her career plummets and her reputation loses treading, Judy gains a dramatic amount of weight.
 She soon loses though (albeit through her recurring drug use).